guest271314/captureSystemAudio/README.md

       await requestNativeScript.get('wait')();
       // handle DOMException:
       // A requested file or directory could not be found at the time an operation was processed.
-    } catch (e) {
+      // can occur multiple times before getFile() gets metadata reference to file in local filesystem } catch (e) {
       console.error(e);
     }